Swallowing active dry yeast before drinking alcohol will prevent you from getting drunk.

 “One teaspoon per beer, right before you start drinking.”

 To understand the purported science behind this claim, however, it is first necessary to review the basics of how alcohol breaks down in the human body once it has been imbibed.
-Per an article on hangovers in Scientific American, this process is aided by a specific alcohol-altering enzyme, ADH:
+According an article on hangovers in Scientific American, this process is aided by a specific alcohol-altering enzyme, ADH:

 Shortly after a person starts consuming an alcoholic drink, the liver gets to work.
 The enzyme alcohol dehydrogenase (ADH) metabolizes the ethanol (that’s the type of alcohol in alcohol) into toxic acetaldehyde.
 From there the liver enzyme aldehyde dehydrogenase (ALDH) metabolizes acetaldehyde into acetate, a less toxic compound that breaks down into water and carbon dioxide.